 Termites are always on the move: they are now found in places where historically they did not exist before.
 The damage which termites cause can be very costly to fix and even homes built of brick or stone can still develop termite problems.

-Insects like cockroaches, carry a range of serious illnesses including salmonella, dysentery, gastroenteritis and typhoid.
-These are particularity dangerous for children or the elderly.
+Insects like cockroaches carry a range of serious illnesses including salmonella, dysentery, gastroenteritis, and typhoid.
+These are particularly dangerous for children or the elderly.

 So What Attracts Pests to Your Shed?

 Bugs and rodents require food, water, and shelter to survive, and sheds often provide a very favourable environment for them.
 Due to its dark and sometimes humid conditions bugs of all kinds find their way in and make it a home, this then can attract the true pests to your shed as a food supply has moved in.

 Good quality sheds these days are built to keep pests out however if you have an old shed or still worry about the nasty’s getting in, then follow the below steps to help keep your shed intact: